Learning Outcomes

 Indiana Physical Therapy Practice Act and The Indiana Administrative Code

-The Indiana Physical Therapy Practice Act is contained in Indiana Code 25-27.
-The Indiana Physical Therapy Practice Act is available in Article 27, Regulation of Physical Therapists, and Physical Therapy Practice Act.
-The Indiana Administrative Code may be found here.
+The Indiana Physical Therapy Practice Act is contained in Indiana Code 25-27 and is available in Article 27, Regulation of Physical Therapists.
+The Indiana Administrative Code Title 842, Article 1, may be found here.

-As noted, the board may adopt new rules or amend existing ones between complete editions and, if so, will list those on its website.
-There have been some recent changes in the past few years, and it is important to keep up to date with changes to the practice act.
+As noted, the board may adopt new rules or amend existing ones between complete editions and, if so, list those on its website.
+Some recent changes have occurred in the past few years, and it is important to keep up to date with changes to the practice act.

 The legislative purpose and intent of the Practice Act are to protect public health, safety, and welfare and to provide the state administrative control and supervision over the practice of physical therapy.